MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/topic-analysis.md

 3. Click **Select** next to the data set you want to analyze.
 4. Enter one or more keywords separated by commas in one of the **Keyword** boxes to search for in the titles for the meetings you want to analyze.
 To search for word phrases, separate the phrase with an underline (for example **product_marketing**).
 Or to search for word phrases in any order, separate the words with spaces (for example **product marketing managers**).

-   * **Keywords OR**: Includes meeting titles with words that most similarly relate to any of the words entered or any combination of these words (phrases separated with spaces).
+   * **Keywords OR**: Includes meeting titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces).
-   * **Keywords NOT**: These words decrease the relevance score of the most similar words that you are searching on in the Keywords OR box.
+   * **Keywords NOT**: Meeting titles with these words are excluded from the search and data analysis.
 5. Select **Run query**.
 6. In the **Word Cloud**, you can select other keywords to add to the **Keywords OR** box, and then select **Run query** again to update the cloud view to include the additional words you added, as shown in the following graphic.